Previous Up Next

 return total

-cache stores previously-computed sums.
+cache stores previously computed sums.
 The try statement returns a result from the cache if possible; otherwise it computes the summation, then caches and returns the result.

 The only catch is that we can’t use a list as a key in the cache, because it is not a hashable type.
 That’s why LogUpdateSetFast converts the dataset to a tuple.

-Together, these optimizations speed up the computation by about a factor of 100, processing the entire dataset (154 407 men and 254 722 women) in less than a minute on my not-very-fast computer.
+This optimization speeds up the computation by about a factor of 100, processing the entire dataset (154 407 men and 254 722 women) in less than a minute on my not-very-fast computer.

-10.7 ABC
+10.8 ABC

 But maybe you don’t have that kind of time.
 In that case, Approximate Bayesian Computation (ABC) might be the way to go.
-The motivation behind ABC is that the likelihood of a particular dataset is:
+The motivation behind ABC is that the likelihood of any particular dataset is:

-1. Very small, especially for large datasets, which is why we had to use the log transform,
+- Very small, especially for large datasets, which is why we had to use the log transform,

-2. Expensive to compute, which is why we had to do so much optimization, and
+- Expensive to compute, which is why we had to do so much optimization, and

-3. Not really what we want anyway.
+- Not really what we want anyway.

 We don’t really care about the likelihood of seeing the exact dataset we saw.
 Especially for continuous variables, we care about the likelihood of seeing any dataset like the one we saw.

 For example, in the Euro problem, we don’t care about the order of the coin flips, only the total number of heads and tails.
-And in the train problem, we don’t care about which particular trains were seen, only the number of trains and the maximum of the serial numbers.
+And in the locomotive problem, we don’t care about which particular trains were seen, only the number of trains and the maximum of the serial numbers.

 Similarly, in the BRFSS sample, we don’t really want to know the probability of seeing one particular set of values (especially since there are hundreds of thousands of them).
-It is more relevant to ask, “If we sample 100,000 people from a population with hypothetical values of µ and sigma, what would be the chance of collecting a sample with the observed mean and variance?”
+It is more relevant to ask, “If we sample 100,000 people from a population with hypothetical values of µ and σ, what would be the chance of collecting a sample with the observed mean and variance?”

-For samples from a normal distribution, we can answer this question efficiently because we can find the distribution of the sample statistics analytically.
+For samples from a Gaussian distribution, we can answer this question efficiently because we can find the distribution of the sample statistics analytically.
 In fact, we already did it when we computed the range of the prior.

-We can use these sample distributions to compute the likelihood of the sample statistics, x and S, given hypothetical values for µ and sigma.
-Here’s a new version of LogUpdateSet that does it:
+We can use these sample distributions to compute the likelihood of the

 def LogUpdateSetABC(self, data):